 This course will introduce students who are not majoring in English to several genres of important works of British literature.
 Students will study works that will focus on theological and ethical ideas and their relevance for today.
-Offered: on demand; Prerequisite: COM 111; Recommended: COM 112

 LIT 230 Bible as Literature